southbridgeio/redmine_issue_open_date/README.md

 For each issue status will be put _**open**_.

-"Frozen" and "Open" statuses is setup in the plugin settings.

 ## Plugin setup

 After installing the plugin, you must run the database migration: